 - Office of the United Nations High Commissioner for Human Rights (OHCHR)

-- Pacific Regional Environment Programme
+- The Secretariat of the Pacific Regional Environment Programme (SPREP)

 - Social Economic Council of the Netherlands (SER)

 - Social and Environmental Compliance Unit (SECU UNDP)

 The IRM has developed an online training course on key concepts relating to Grievance Redress Mechanisms, which is available on the “GCF iLearn platform.”
 Primarily designed for strengthening the GRMs of Direct Access Entities of the Green Climate Fund, this course is equally beneficial for individuals and institutions interested in learning about how to set up and implement an effective GRM.